 “Both gently and fiercely told, The Book of Gothel is a sweeping, sharp story of how history twists into fairytale and back again.” –Hannah F. Whitten, New York Times bestselling author of For the Wolf and For the Throne

-“Heartfelt and vividly imagined, this intriguing backstory to a classic fairy tale lifts the curtain on a medieval world where women battle to keep magic alive.”—Emily Croy Barker, author of The Thinking Woman’s Guide to Real Magic
+“Heartfelt and vividly imagined.”—Emily Croy Barker, author of The Thinking Woman’s Guide to Real Magic

 “Certain stories endure because of their beauty, wonder, and wisdom.
 The Book of Gothel is such a novel—one that will hold readers in delighted thrall right to the startling end.” –Ronlyn Domingue, author of The Mercy of Thin Air and the Keeper of Tales Trilogy

-“The Book of Gothel is wonderfully rich with historical detail, and sparkles with the intermingled magic of gods and goddesses, seers and wisewomen.
-Haelewise is a memorable heroine, worthy of legend.
-Readers will see the story of Rapunzel in a new and refreshing light.” –Louisa Morgan, author of A Secret History of Witches
+“Sparkles with the intermingled magic of gods and goddesses, seers and wisewomen.” –Louisa Morgan, author of A Secret History of Witches

 “Fable and history rhyme in McMyne’s captivating vision of a medieval past steeped in women’s magic and bound by women’s love.” –Jordanna Max Brodsky, author of the Olympus Bound trilogy